Rishabbh-Sahu/extractive_summarization/README.md

 This is an step by step guide for extractive summarization. go thru the comments to know more about the approach.

-#### Validation metric - ROUGE
+#### Validation metric: ROUGE

 This is still an area of potential research to validate text generation.
 However, ROUGE score will give an approximate measure to check the approach w.r.t. target summary.

-#### Future work -
+#### Future work:

-Implementing TestRank and PageRank algorithm together to find significant sentences to generate the summary -
+Implementing TestRank and PageRank algorithm together to find significant sentences to generate the summary :
 - TestRank helps by creating the graph where nodes represent the sentences and edges similarity between the sentences.
 - PageRank algorithm helps in sorting these sentences from high to low importance range.
 Thereafter, pick TOP-N sentences to summaries the document.